Tim Pickup: Canterbury-Bankstown Bulldogs

-In 1978 McCarthy would return to South Sydney, and Peponis and Pickup would share captaincy of the newly monikered Bulldogs.
-Canterbury had a dangerous combination in Mortimer and Pickup had a very good season, making the finals in fifth place.
-Personally Pickup was named KB Player of the week across the entire competition in May, and learned to play effectively within his enforced physical limitations.
-Canterbury were bitterly disappointed to go out in the first week of the finals to Parramatta 22-15.
-The Eels would lose to eventual premiership winners Manly 17-11 in a mid week replay, just three days after playing a 13-13 draw, exactly a week after their victory over the Bulldogs.
-This was Pickup's last full season of First Grade that ended with the horrible feeling of what might have been?
+In 1978 McCarthy returned to South Sydney, and Peponis and Pickup shared captaincy of the newly renamed Bulldogs.
+The team had an effective combination in Mortimer and Pickup, leading to a good season, making the finals in fifth place.
+Pickup was named KB Player of the week across the entire competition in May, and performed effectively within his enforced physical limitations.
+Canterbury went out in the first week of the finals to Parramatta by 22–15.
+The Eels lost to eventual premiership winners Manly 17–11 in a midweek replay, three days after a 13–13 draw, and a week after their victory over the Bulldogs.

-Pickup was talked out of retirement by Canterbury patriarch Peter Moore, he played on in Reserve Grade as insurance for any potential first team injuries.
-Tim would play one further First Grade game in the 1979 season, he was devastated at the demotion but would excel in his mentoring role of the next generation of pups who graduated to be Bulldog superstars over the next decade.
-Players such as Chris Anderson, Steve Folkes, George Peponis, Greg Brentnall and the Mortimer brothers, Steve, Peter and Chris, all served their apprenticeships alongside Pickup during their formative years.
-Steve Mortimer states as much in his biography "Top Dog", devoting a chapter to the issue, with the title 'Toughened by Tim (Pickup) Tom (Raudonikis) and Terry (Lamb).'
+Pickup was talked out of retirement by Canterbury patriarch Peter Moore, and played in Reserve Grade as insurance for first team injuries.
+Pickup played one more First Grade game in the 1979 season, before going into a mentoring role for the next generation of the club's players over the next decade, including Chris Anderson, Steve Folkes, George Peponis, Greg Brentnall and the Mortimer brothers, Steve, Peter and Chris.
+Steve Mortimer devoted a chapter to this in his biography Top Dog, titled "Toughened by Tim (Pickup) Tom (Raudonikis) and Terry (Lamb)."

 Tim Pickup finished his career at Belmore as captain of the 2nd Grade side in a Grand Final loss to Parramatta.
 He was named Canterbury-Bankstown Bulldogs Clubman of the Year in 1979.